climax-dev-1/Secure-Proxy/docs/configuration/variables.md

 # Variables

 The most common type of [Placeholders](../usage/advanced) are **variables**.
-Which can be set under `variables` in your config.
+Which can be set under `message.variables` in your config.

 > [!IMPORTANT]
 > Every Placeholder Key will be converted into an **uppercase** string.